 Why we’re committed

 A strong relationship exists between the force for good through societal programs, such as ending human trafficking, and effective business strategies.
 It’s not just the right thing to do, it’s the smart thing for our business, our communities, and our people.

-- Our clients: As more businesses are moving toward the sustainability model and consider the triple bottom line–people, planet and profit–Deloitte is one step ahead, offering clients insight and solutions to combat human trafficking within their operations.
+- Our clients: As more businesses are moving toward a sustainable business model and considering the triple bottom line—people, planet, and profit—Deloitte is one step ahead, offering clients insight and solutions to combat human trafficking within their operations.
 Driven by accelerating connectivity, new talent models, and cognitive tools, work is changing.
 We must consider all members of our society, such as survivors of human trafficking, in how we recruit, develop, and retain the workforce of the future.

-- Our people: As a rising social impact issue, AHT is important to our practitioners who are concerned with working for companies that promote an ethos of “doing good is good business.”
+- Our people: As a social impact issue, anti-human trafficking is important to our professionals, who are concerned with working for companies that promote an ethos of “doing good is good business.”

-Deloitte offers a unique combination of capabilities and experience from across functions and industries, including: due diligence; data analytics; training & awareness; strategy & innovation; supply chain; change management; information management; and process improvement.
+Deloitte offers a unique combination of capabilities and experience from across functions and industries, including due diligence, data analytics, training and awareness, strategy and innovation, supply chain, change management, information management, and process improvement.